MaximeMRF/v7-docs/content/start/tutorial/hypermedia/authorization.md

 router.post('/posts/:id/comments', [controllers.Comments, 'store']).use(middleware.auth())
 ```

-We need two routes—one to show the edit form and another to handle the form submission.
+We need two routes (one to show the edit form and another to handle the form submission).
 Both require authentication.

 :::

 :::step{title="Create the edit form template"}

-Create the edit form template:
+Create the edit form template.

 ```bash
 node ace make:view posts/edit